josh-works/josh-works.github.io/_drafts/2021-03-21-work-with-turing.md

 image: /images/title_image.jpg
 ---

-A bit of an open letter_
+_A bit of an open letter, drafted early 2021_

 Hey Jeff,